top of page

 While on the inside, it feels like we're completely unravelling and alone.

-Over time though, I’ve learned that when we only focus on the how-to – the day-to day – we miss all of what’s unfolding in a new mother’s internal world – the shifts in body, mind, emotions, identity, values and spirit – and the ways that these shifts going on under the surface along with a lack of inner resources and energy to navigate them, can create obstacles for health and wellbeing.
+Over time though, I’ve learned that when we only focus on the how-to, we miss all of what’s unfolding in a new mother’s internal world – the shifts in body, mind, emotions, identity, values and spirit and the ways that these shifts, along with a lack of inner resources and energy, can create obstacles for health and wellbeing.

 Who and what is holding new mothers?